bgamboa1/mVSOBase/doc/buyselldoc.rst

 **********************

 This documentation explains the buy-sell-price feature of MvsoModel.
-With it one can model time variant electricity prices from energy exchanges.
+With it one can model time variant electricity prices defined in utility tariffs or wholesale energy markets.

 Introduction
 ============

-The prices are independent of the amount of electricity purchased and fed in as there is no feedback.
-The size of the modelled market has to be considered small relative to the surrounding market.
+The prices are independent of the amount of electricity purchased and fed-in. mVSO also assumes that the microgrids modeled in it are small compared to the markets it participates in; the microgrid will not set utility or wholesale prices.
+To use this feature the excel input file has an additional **Buy-Sell-Price** sheet with the columns ``t`` containing the timesteps and columns specifying the utility tariff prices.
+Since there is not always a one-to-one relationship between the prices of energy bought or sold to the grid we provide flexibilty and establish columns named buy and sell.
+In most cases these columns will hold the same prices but in the case of California Net Energy Metering rules for example there is slight difference between the buy and sell prices.
-To use this feature your excel input file needs an additional **Buy-Sell-Price** sheet with the columns ``t`` containing the timesteps and columns specifying your buy- and sellable commodities, e.g., ``Elec buy`` and ``Elec sell`` in the mimo-example.
-The entries then set time resolved buy and sell prices by default in $ per kWh.
-In the **Commodity** sheet the new tradable commodities have to be set as type ``Buy`` or ``Sell``.
-The price column in the **Commodity** sheet is then reinterpreted as a factor multiplied to the given price timeseries.
-For an actual use of the tradeable commodities they have to be converted into demand commodities in a separate process.
+The prices in this tab correspond to the ``Elec buy`` and ``Elec sell`` in the commodity tab of the excel input file.
+The units used in the **Buy-Sell-Price** tab by default are in $ per kWh and $/kW.
+In the **Commodity** sheet the tradable commodities have to be set as type ``Buy`` or ``Sell``.
+The price column in the **Commodity** sheet can be used as a factor multiplied to the given price timeseries; this will mainly be used to explore the effect of rate escalation on project feasibility.
+The tradeable commodities have to be converted into demand commodities in a separate process handled in the MvsoModel.

 For a more detailed description of the implementation have a look at the Mathematical Documentation.

-Exemplification
+Example
 ===============

 This section contains prototypical scenarios illustrating the system behaviour